Indian Hill Cemetery: History

 The hill was originally named "Wunne Wah Jet" by the indigenous Wangunk people who lived in Middletown.
-Sowheage, a grand sachem in the tribe, built fortifications on the hill around 1639 to protect against enemy tribes and European settlers.
-Over time, the Wangunk sold much of the surrounding land to settlers but kept the hill parcel for themselves.
-The Wangunk and settlers lived peacefully together for many decades but the hill parcel was eventually sold to settlers in the late 1700s.
+Sowheage, a grand sachem in the tribe, built fortifications on the hill around 1639 to protect against enemy tribes and invading European settlers.
+Over time, the Wangunk lost much of the surrounding land to settlers by theft, but were able to keep the hill parcel for themselves.
+The Wangunk and settlers lived together for many decades until the hill parcel was eventually taken by settlers in the late 1700s.

-The cemetery was developed as part of the City Beautiful movement which promoted the development of rural environments and landscapes for public spaces including cemeteries.
+The cemetery was developed, in part to change the association of Indian Hill as having been central to Wangunk life, as part of the City Beautiful movement which promoted the development of rural environments and landscapes for public spaces including cemeteries.
 After the yellow fever epidemic of 1841, rural cemeteries were thought to be more hygienic since they were located on the outskirts of cities.

 The Indian Hill Cemetery was organized June 11, 1850, under a general act of legislation passed in 1841.
 The cemetery was dedicated on September 30, 1850, and became the burial site of choice for Middletown's elite.